 We also use Canva to help out with our marketing videos.
 Video thumbnails like the one displayed on the video below are very important with engaging your viewers with a video.
 They must be attention grabbing, and can increase conversion rates significantly.
 Thumbnails should entice viewers to click the play button, accurately represent the content in the video, and can be branded to your business.

-4. Make Sure Your Call-To-Action Can’t Be Missed
+4. Make Sure Your Call-To-Action Is Clear

 Your call-to-action (CTA) can either be a text link, button, or image that encourages your readers to do something — and they should be clearly placed on all your marketing collateral.
 The best CTAs are short and use strong action verbs.
 Whatever the action may be, the CTA should clearly detail what step the prospect will take next.